-The purpose of the training is to allow participants to:
+allow participants to:

-- Discuss simulated emergency situations in a low-stress environment; - Clarify the roles and responsibilities of individuals and the logistics of handling an emergency on the school campus; and - Identify areas in which the school safety plan should be modified.
+rgency situations in a low-stress environment;

+sponsibilities of individuals and the logistics of handling an

+ol campus; and

+the school safety plan should be modified.

-Student involvement will need to be worked out school by school and determined relative to grade and age considerations in conjunction with the actual content of the drill.
+4 Student involvement will need to be worked out school by school and determined relative to grade and age considerations in conjunction with the actual content of the drill.
 There may be drills conducted that do not include any students due to the explicit nature of the drill and the age of the students while a drill in another school would include students.
 There are so many facets of responding to a school intruder/shooting incident that it's difficult to know when your planning has dealt with all the contingencies.
 A good resource on active shooter drills is the "I Love You Guys" Foundation, which was created by the parents of the victim of the school shooting at Platte Canyon High School in Colorado to develop a protocol to advance school safety.
 The Foundation has free materials for districts that can be a big help when developing protocols and training for both personnel and students.
 A description of the Foundation's recommended protocol and the materials can be found at http://iloveuguys.org/srp.html.
 Some of this site's information could also be applied to the emergency plans required by statute and this policy.

-Legal References: A.C.A. § 12-13-109

-A.C.A. § 6-10-110

-A.C.A. § 6-10-121

-A.C.A. § 6-15-1302

-A.C.A. § 6-15-1303
+A.C.A. § 6-10-110 A.C.A. § 6-10-121 A.C.A. § 6-15-1302 A.C.A. § 6-15-1303

 Ark.
-Division of Academic Facilities and Transportation Rules Governing

-Maintenance and Operations of Ark.
+Division of Academic Facilities and Transportation Rules Governing Maintenance and Operations of Ark.
 Public School Buses and Physical

 Examinations of School Bus Drivers 4.03.1